JCMais/react-native-todo-app/README.md

-# React Native Sample Todo App
+# React Native Relay Sample Todo App

-This project is (will be) the result of a code challenge made for a job opportunity at [@entria](https://github.com/entria), and also as a self-learning project.
+This project is the result of a code challenge made for a job opportunity at [@entria](https://github.com/entria), and also as a self-learning project.

 ### Server